PogiNate/poginate.github.com/source/_posts/2013-03-21-tmux-and-octopress.markdown

 title: "tmux and Octopress"
 date: 2013-03-21 5:22
 comments: true
-categories: [writing, nerd fun, CLI]
+categories: [writing, nerd fun, cli, tmux]
 ---

 Naturally, the first thing I did after getting Octopress up, running, and actually *deployed* to a real live server was set up a writing workflow that will make it easy to post to this blog.
 And by "easy", I of course mean "weird and convoluted, but in a way that makes sense to me".
 What else would I mean?